-The CFCs are destroyed mainly by ultraviolet radiation in the stratosphere, and their lifetimes are generally long (e.g., about 50 years for CFC-11).
-However, the HCFCs and CH3CCl3, which contain hydrogen, react with hydroxyl radicals (OH) in the troposphere and have relatively short lifetimes (e.g., about 5 years for CH3CCl3).
+The CFCs are destroyed mainly by ultraviolet radiation in the stratosphere, and their atmospheric lifetimes are generally long (e.g., about 50 years for CFC-11).
+However, the HCFCs and CH3CCl3, which contain hydrogen, react with hydroxyl radicals (OH) in the troposphere and have relatively short lifetimes (e.g., about 5 years for CH_3CCl_3).
 As the reaction with OH in the troposphere is a major sink for CH3CCl3, global measurements of CH3CCl3 provide an accurate estimate of the global mole fraction of OH (Prinn et al., 2001).
-However, due to a substantial decrease of CH3CCl3 mole fraction in the atmosphere, reconstruction of OH levels using this molecule is becoming increasingly difficult and other compounds are now used as reference tracers for OH mole fraction determination.
+However, due to a substantial decrease of CH3CCl3 mole fraction in the atmosphere. reconstruction of OH levels using this molecule is becoming increasingly difficult and other compounds are now used as reference tracers for OH mole fraction determination.

-The Kyoto Protocol to the United Nations Framework Convention on Climate Change (UNFCCC), which came into force on 16 February 2005, specifies HFCs, PFCs and sulfur hexafluoride (SF_6) as targets for quantified emission limitation and reduction commitments.
+The Kyoto Protocol to the United Nations Framework Convention on Climate Change (UNFCCC), which came into force on 16 February 2005, specifies HFCs, PFCs and sulfur hexafluoride (SF6) as targets for quantified emission limitation and reduction commitments.
+The Kigali Amendment to the Montreal Protocol adopted in October 2016 puts the way forward to phase down the production and usage of HFCs.

 SF_6 , although not a halocarbon, behaves similarly to halocarbons and is a potent long-lived greenhouse gas.
 Its emissions are almost entirely anthropogenic, and it is used mainly as an electrical insulator in power distribution equipment.
-SF_6 current mole fraction is about twice the level observed in the mid-1990s (WMO, 2016b).
+SF_6 current mole fraction is about twice the level observed in the mid-1990s (WMO, 2017b).
 It has a very long atmospheric lifetime, 3,200 years, so emissions accumulate in the atmosphere.
-These emissions can be determined utilizing atmospheric observations of SF_6 and the rate of mole fraction in inverse modelling (Levin et al., 2010).
+These emissions can be determined utilizing atmospheric observations of SF_6 and the rate of mole fraction changes through inverse modelling tools (Levin et al., 2010).